 1930 AD to 1939 AD

-June 7, 1930 - The Business and Professional Women Canada (The Canadian Federation of Business and Professional Women's Clubs) is formed and incorporated
+June 7, 1930 - The Business and Professional Women Canada (The Canadian Federation of Business & Professional Women's Clubs) is formed and incorporated

-1930 - Doctors at the Sick Children's Hospital in Toronto invent Pablum baby cereal.
+1930 - Doctors at the Sick Children's Hospital in Toronto invent Pabulum baby cereal

-1930 - Wonder Bread, the world's first packaged sliced bread enters the market place.
-Source : Canuck Chicks and Maple Leaf Mamas : women of the Great White North by Ann Douglas Toronto, McArthur and Co., 2002. pg 15
+1930 - Wonder Bread, the world's 1st packaged sliced bread enters the market place Source : Canuck Chicks and Maple Leaf Mamas : women of the Great White North by Ann Douglas Toronto, McArthur and Co., 2002. pg 15

 March 18, 1930 - Born Anne Macdonald (1930-1993) social activist

 March 26, 1930 - Born Joyce Carter (1930-2011) fashion journalist

 April 24, 1930 - Born June Elizabeth Bantjes (1930-2006) social activist & founding member of the Women's Calendar Collective